SENEY NATIONAL WILDLIFE REFUGE

 Phone: 906/586-9851

-LODGING at the south entrance to the Seney Refuge at the Seney Wilderness Lodge, a 3-bedroom vacation homeon the Manistique River in Germfask, Michigan.
-This outstanding log lodge is situated on 6 acres of land with 1,400 feet of waterfront on the Manistique River.
-The lodge has a fireplace, central AC, modern kitchen with a dishwasher, washer and dryer, and a 7-person hot tub.
+Seney Wilderness Lodge is a 2-bedroom vacation home on the Manistique River in Germfask, Michigan.
+This outstanding log lodge is located at the south entrance to the Seney Re fuge on 6 acres of land with 1,400 feet of waterfront on the Manistique River.
+The lodge has a fireplace, central AC, modern kitchen with a dishwasher, and a washer and dryer.
 Relax on the deck overlooking the river.
-Rental includes a 16' boat on South Manistique Lake.
-Seney Wilderness Lodge, 7854 M-77, Germfask, MI 49836.
+Rental includes a 16' boat on So uth Manistique Lake. .
 Phone: 906-586-6601

 CAMPGROUNDS